veldrane/ocp-chckp-egress/readme.md

 #### Is the chckpapi production ready ?

 Ehm probably no :).
 This tool was part of PoC project of integration between ocp and checkpoint infrastructure, but lots of things is missing.
 Code is not clean, helm chart and Dockerfile is missing as well (it's somewhere, but i am leazy to look for it ).
-Also definitiot of the svc account and better role for running this service is missing (some basic role object - probably sufficient is part of role directory).
+Also definition of the svc account and better role for running this service is missing (some basic role object - probably sufficient is part of role directory).